This Massaman curry is rich and creamy and has plenty of flavour. It's mildly spiced and easy to make in about 30 minutes.

 - 150 ml water

-For the garnish I've used 1 tbsp of chopped fresh coriander/cilantro and 1 tbsp of cream but this is optional.
+For the garnish I've used 1 tablespoon of chopped fresh coriander/cilantro and 1 tablespoon of cream but this is optional.

 How to make the curry